Gleyber Torres Player Props: Yankees vs. Twins

 Gleyber Torres At The Plate

+- Torres has 13 hits and an OBP of .480, both of which lead New York hitters this season.

-- Among the qualified batters in baseball, he ranks seventh in batting average, third in on-base percentage, and ninth in slugging.
+- Among the qualified hitters, he ranks 28th in batting average, while his on-base percentage ranks fifth and he is 23rd in slugging.

+- In 69.2% of his games this season (nine of 13), Torres has picked up at least one hit, and in three of those games (23.1%) he recorded multiple hits.

-- In 12 games played this year, he has homered in two of them.
+- In 13 games played this season, he has hit a homer in two of them.

-- Torres has an RBI in three of 12 games this season, with multiple RBI in three of them.
+- In three games this season (23.1%), Torres has picked up an RBI, and in three of those games (23.1%) he had two or more.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.